Common Washing Machine Problems & How to Troubleshoot Them

 Because of this, it’s important that your washing machine is repaired as soon as something goes wrong.
 To help you navigate any potential trouble, take a look at a few of the more common washing machine problems below.

-You Press the Button, but the Machine Does Nothing
+You Press the Button, but the Washer Does Nothing

 - Somehow, the washing machine has become unplugged.
 This should always be the first thing you check anytime an appliance quits working altogether.
 If it is plugged in, move on to the following items.